 The thyroid gland makes thyroid hormone.
 Most of the cells in the thyroid gland are called follicular cells.
 The follicular cells connect together to form small round structures called follicles.
 Thyroid hormone is stored in a material called colloid which fills the centre of follicles.

-Most follicular carcinomas are at least partially separated from the normal, healthy thyroid gland by a thin layer of tissue called a capsule.
-In order to make the diagnosis of follicular carcinoma, your pathologist must see the tumour cells spreading past the capsular into the surrounding normal thyroid gland.
-This is called capsular invasion.
+Most follicular carcinomas are at least partially separated from the normal, healthy thyroid gland by a thin layer of tissue called a tumour capsule.
+In order to make the diagnosis of follicular carcinoma, your pathologist must see the tumour cells spreading past the capsule into the surrounding normal thyroid gland.
+This is called tumour capsule invasion.

 Follicular carcinoma can show two patterns of invasion: